 The internet offers a ready-made distribution channel for selling information

-- The internet provides a new market for real-time information, such as share prices or auction results.
+- The internet provides a new market for real-time information.

 - People are accustomed to receiving information online for free.
-You must offer something with real value which is unavailable elsewhere.
+If you want to charge your customers, you must offer something with real value that is unavailable elsewhere.

 3. What you need to set up

 If you are trading on the internet for the first time, it is advisable to start small so you can see what works before you scale up.

 Your web hosting company can provide the web space for your ecommerce site